• Skip to main content

 7. Lavender Sachets

 Filling a small, cute fabric bag with dried lavender to make a lavender sachet is a great use for a bunch of lavender you may have on hand.
-You can use the sachets for their natural aroma by placing them in clothing drawers, on bedside tables, attached to wrapped gifts or placing under your pillow for a more restful sleep.
+You can use the sachets for their natural aroma by placing them in clothing drawers, on bedside tables, attached to wrapped gifts, or placing them under your pillow for a more restful sleep.
 The fragrance of lavender in this form is an absolutely heavenly way to enjoy it.

 8. Lavender as Decoration